clementohNZ/datastructures-and-algorithms/003-trees/README.md

 #### Depth-First Search (DFS) Algorithm
-It starts with the root node and first visits all nodes of one branch as deep as possible of the chosen Node and before backtracking, it visits all other branches in a similar fashion.
+It starts with the root node and first visits all nodes of one branch as deep as possible of the chosen MinHeap and before backtracking, it visits all other branches in a similar fashion.
 There are three sub-types under this, which we will cover in this article.